xmba15/PTAM-64bits/README.txt

-- Modified versions of PTAM to use OpenCV on Windows.
+- Modified version of PTAM to use OpenCV on Windows.
-- This has been developed based on the following sources of PTAM:
+- This version has been developed based on the following sources of PTAM:
        - https://github.com/ethz-asl/ethzasl_ptam
        - https://github.com/terzakig/gptam